Horman69/Horman69/README.md

 <!--
-**RuslanIskenderov/RuslanIskenderov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Horman69/Horman69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 # Hi 👋, I'm Ruslan Iskenderov

 🌍 **Full-stack Developer | Game Creator | Educator**

-👨‍🏫 Former **Computer Science Teacher**, with over 10 years of experience working with children and 4 years teaching computer science in schools.
+👨‍🏫 **Computer Science Teacher**, with over 10 years of experience working with children and currently teaching computer science in schools.
 I've authored interactive methodologies and developed educational projects in **Roblox Studio**.

 🔭 **Currently working on** developing interactive games, bots, and websites.
 I am passionate about creating engaging educational tools and fun games for different platforms.